yang-central/yang-compiler/README.md

 ```
 ### &emsp;Specification of compilation options
 1.  yang: source yang information, support directory, file list, module information, or hybrid.
+2.  settings: specify the path of settings.json, optional, if it's not present, the {user.home}/.yang/settings.json will be used.
-2.  plugin: a json array,specify the parameters of plugins which will be called.
+3.  plugin: a json array,specify the parameters of plugins which will be called.
     1. name: the plugin name.
     2. parameter: the parameters of a plugin. name and value should be specified.
 #### &emsp;&emsp;Examples: